mdtanker/polartoolkit/docs/contributing.md

 In each PR, you will see section of the checks for `RTD`.
 Click on this to preview the docs for the PR.

-`RTD` uses the conda environment specified in `env/RTD_env.yml` when it's building.
+`RTD` uses the conda environment specified in `environment.yml` when it's building.

 ### Committing changes

 Once your have made your changes locally, you'll need to make a branch, commit the changes, and create a PR.
 We use the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
-This allows automatic creation of the Changelogs, and automatic determination of what the next version will be.
-All commits should follow the below structure:
+This helps users and developers understand what types of changes have been implemented in a PR or between versions.
 ```
 <type>: <description>